 WHY WE RUN - PARTICIPANT STORIES

-In 2021, supporters can run or walk wherever and whenever it's convenient for them to participate in the Virtual Damon Runyon 5K for Cancer Research.
+On Thursday, September 29, 2022, participants will run (or walk!) through Yankee Stadium at the Damon Runyon 5K, a unique fundraising event to support innovative and groundbreaking cancer research.
 Your reason for running (or walking!) could inspire others to sign up and support the cause.
 Let us know if you are a cancer survivor, plan to run or walk in memory of a loved one or friend, or are participating in honor of someone facing the disease right now.
-If you'd like to share your story, email us at firstname.lastname@example.org or post your story on Instagram and tag @Runyon5K.
+If you'd like to share your story, email us at email@example.com or post your story on Instagram and tag @Runyon5K.
 Photos and videos welcome!

 Team Rhino's Story

 Anyone who has ever lost a loved one to cancer knows the feeling of helplessness.
 That feeling of not being able to do anything to make it better.
 You watch them battle the disease, cope with the side effects of chemo treatments, endure the agonizing wait for test results and tumor markers, and all the while, try to live every single moment they have to the fullest.